Tag: Discounts and rebates

 Italy vs E.I.
 S.r.l., February 2021, Regional Tax Commission, Case No 12/02/2021 n.
 546/9

 Transactions had taken place between E.I.
 S.r.l. and a related Spanish company, S. SA, where the pricing had been determined based on the cost plus method.
 An assessment was issued by the tax authorities on the basis of a “comparable” transactions (internal CUP) between the E.I.
 S.r.l. and an independent third company where the price had been higher.
 An appeal was filed by E.I.
 S.r.l. with the Provincial Tax Commission where E.I S.r.l. argued that the price difference was due to volume discounts.
 The Provincial Tax Commission held in favour of E.I S.r.l.
 An appeal was then filed by the tax authorities with the Regional Tax Commission.
-Judgement of the Regional Tax Commission The Regional Commission dismissed the appeal of the tax authorities and decided in favour of E.I.
+Judgment of the Regional Tax Commission The Regional Commission dismissed the appeal of the tax authorities and decided in favour of E.I.
 S.r.l.
 Excerpts: “The Commission observes that the judges at first instance correctly and in detail reasoned their decisions, with a wealth of detail and a careful examination of all the circumstances ...
 Read more

 Italy vs Fashionbox, January 2019, Supreme Court, Case No 14609